formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 1. not easy enough,
 2. had a bad mobile interface and
-3. had too many optional fields making it l and time-consuming to fill out.engthy
+3. had too many optional fields making it lengthy and time-consuming to fill out.

 **Imagine losing out on potential customers just because your web form isn’t easy for customers to fill!**